 Arranged chronologically and then by the first letter of the surname, the index provides the registered number for the divorce case papers.
 From 1873-1925 they also record year, petitioner, respondent and co-respondent(s) if named.
 Entries for names Kon-Z in the period 1970-74 appear to be missing.

-Item details of divorce case papers held at State Records, 1976, 1970 and backwards from 1963 are being progressively listed in the catalogue.
+Item details of divorce case papers held in our collection, 1976, 1970 and backwards from 1963 are being progressively listed in the catalogue.

 1873- July 1963, 1970 and 1976